-There have been many positive experiences in a yoga class, and some moments when I have felt good on my mat.
-At other times I have struggled and become overwhelmed with different feelings; anger, fear, sadness, and tears have come.
-I have been totally confused on the yoga mat and I can recall feeling a sense of humiliation, of striving and feeling a failure, of not belonging.
-There have been times when I wanted to leave a class but didn’t feel brave enough to.
+Of course there have been many positive experiences in yoga classes and moments on my mat where I have felt connected in and peaceful.
+At times I have struggled and been overwhelmed with feelings of anger, fear, or sadness, and tears have come.
+I have also felt confused on the yoga mat and I can recall feelings of humiliation, of striving and failure, and of not belonging.
+There have been times when I wanted to leave a class – but didn’t feel brave enough to.

-I am becoming clearer about why I feel like this and honestly… it’s a relief.
-The reasons are complex and I am keen to explore them fully.
-For now, though it feels important to say that I realise that I have not often felt safe enough in a yoga class.
-I have struggled to find comfort, my place or a sense of belonging.
-There isn’t always enough space or time, or even the intention, in many ‘yoga’ classes to acknowledge the sometimes powerful feelings and thoughts that can arise in your body and mind when you engage with powerful somatic movements and breathing practices.
-I found I was actually becoming further cut off from my body and mind by not welcoming or encouraging a connection to experiences and wisdom arriving in my body in a yoga class.
+I realise now – that I may not have felt ‘safe’ enough in some yoga classes.
+I struggled to find comfort, my place or a sense of belonging.
+Perhaps there wasn’t space or time, or even the intention, in a class to acknowledge the powerful feelings and thoughts that arose in my body and mind when engaging with somatic movements and breathing practices.
+I felt I was actually becoming further cut off from my body and mind and not finding the space to welcome or encourage a connection to experiences and wisdom arriving in my body in a standard yoga class.

-I have and do experience positive benefits from physical yoga practices.
-Yoga has an impact on my body, heart, mind and spirit ongoingly.
+In moving towards working with somatic practices, embodiment and yoga therapy I have found my crew! and happily been able to re connect with my body, heart, mind and spirit.
 Yoga philosophy helps me make sense of how I want to move through life and connect with others and the planet.
-The pull to the practices of yoga is real and strong and consistent over a long period of time.
-The learning is deep, profound and has only just begun (I’ll reflect more in another post on my experience of ‘yoga’, what it feels like to me, what I get from it and why I’m so committed to learning and sharing).
-I have started to find my place and sense of belonging over the last 5 years or so within the therapeutic, somatic, embodied and trauma informed community of practitioners.
+The pull to the many practices of yoga continues to be real and strong and consistent.
+The learning is deep, profound and has only really just begun.
+Finally – I find my place and sense of belonging and a language I feel comfortable using within the therapeutic, somatic, embodied and trauma informed community of practitioners.
 Embracing all of who I am.
+Right here.
+Right now.

 I can only share or teach from what I know and have experienced – it’s the only truthful way to move forward.

-My intention for yoga sessions is that you will have the chance to develop your own individual felt knowledge of your body and experience of being in a body.
-You’ll get to know and explore the ‘yoga postures’ and feel comfortable recognising your own experiences in these shapes over time.
-You will become confident to attend any yoga class with a good knowledge of what feels right for you.
-You can participate/ or not and feel empowered to own your own experience and make your own choices (not deferring power to a teacher).
+My intention for yoga therapy sessions is that they will be one to one or small groups, where YOU will have the chance to develop your own individual felt knowledge of your body and experience of being in a body.
+You’ll get to know and explore ‘yoga postures’ and feel comfortable recognising your own experiences in these shapes over time (you’ll become confident to attend any yoga class with a good knowledge of what feels right for you).
+Your invitation is to come just as you are, to show up, participate/ or not as you feel your way into what is OK for you and empower yourself to connect with and own your own experience and make your own choices (not deferring power to a teacher).

-In January 2020 I took Yoga and Somatics for Healing and Recovery course: moving beyond stress, trauma, burnout, anxiety, fatigue and post illness through embodied awareness with Charlotte Watts.
+In January 2020 I started Yoga and Somatics for Healing and Recovery course: moving beyond stress, trauma, burnout, anxiety, fatigue and post illness through embodied awareness with Charlotte Watts.
+Just finished this week (June 2022!).
 This was an explorative journey to delve into how a compassionate and subtly attentive relationship with our bodies, practice and teaching can help address these common dis-ease states.
 I’m looking forward to being able to share this with people I work with.

-Last year I completed a second year of Art of Teaching One to One training with Kate Ellis.
+In 2021 I completed a second year of Art of Teaching One to One training with Kate Ellis.
 Drawing on insights and theories within yoga, body psychotherapy and developmental movement, we explored how embodiment impacts our capacity for relationship whilst becoming aware of the innate and profound intelligence of the body.
-This training deepened my teaching skills to effectively meet the needs of the individual and to work with depth and intimacy.
-I’m really excited to start exploring how I might combine these approaches and developments in my learning to yoga therapy training and with my art psychotherapy practice
+This training deepened my skills to effectively meet the needs of the individual and to work with depth and intimacy.
+I’m really keen to start exploring how I might combine these approaches and developments with my yoga therapy training and with my art psychotherapy practice

 My intention is to offer something nourishing and healing, to support you in finding your way back to your body.
-Back into feeling and connecting in to the body.
+Into feeling and connecting to your body.
 Learning to listen in and developing compassion for self.
 With patience and respect.
-I also want to explore how art therapy and yoga can be used together to support you to connect with yourself and others.
+I also want to explore how art therapy and yoga therapy might work together to support you.

-Over reliance on talking and thinking rationally is challenged in yoga and art therapy which offers an opportunity to more directly connect with one’s inner thoughts and feelings (inner landscape) through using the body and art materials to explore and express; without words and getting stuck in the thinking.
+Over reliance on talking and thinking rationally is challenged in yoga therapy and art therapy.
+Both offer an opportunity to more directly connect with one’s inner thoughts and feelings (inner landscape) through using the body and art materials to explore and express; without words and getting stuck in the thinking.